-For more than 20 years, Diarmid worked in Corporate HR leadership roles and developed expertise in areas such as performance, productivity and organisational culture.
-In 2017, he set up his Consultancy business, MindWalk, through which he helps organisations to better understand their people challenges and drive improvements in business performance, productivity and profitability through Employee Engagement.
+For more than 20 years, Diarmid has worked in Corporate HR leadership roles and developed expertise in areas such as performance, productivity and organisational culture.
+Most recently he has taken on the role of Head Of People at Allied Vehicles Group.

 At heart, Diarmid is a people person who loves making new connections and building relationships, while having fun along the way.
 Find out why Diarmid decided to become a mentor:

 Why did you choose to volunteer with MCR Pathways?

 “I’m passionate about helping people grow and develop.
 When I heard Iain talk at a Leadership seminar I was hooked and couldn’t wait to help some young people become the best they can be!”